PowerSheetco/rss-reader-upwork/privacy-policy.md

 For spreadsheet to function properly we require the following access to your Google account:

 To continue, Google will share your name, email address, language preference, and profile picture with PS RSS Reader Upwork.

+* See, edit, create, and delete all your Google Sheets spreadsheets
+* This app wants permission to:

+See and edit your spreadsheets (including settings and metadata)

+Create new spreadsheets

+Upload and download your spreadsheets

+Organize and delete your spreadsheets

+See the names and emails of people you share your spreadsheets with

+Share and stop sharing your spreadsheets with others

+This app will be able to do the same things that you can do.
+Changes made by this application will be attributed to you.

+There may be sensitive information in your spreadsheets, like financial records or personal lists.

+View and manage your forms in Google Drive

+Create new forms

+Modify existing forms

+View, submit, and process form responses

+Share forms with others

+Connect to an external service

+Create a network connection to any external service (e.g., to read or write data)

+Send email as you

+Send email that appears to have been sent by you (e.g., from your email address)

+Allow this application to run when you are not present

 ### Website